jakethedev/tavernbot/README.md

 ```
 Main Func
 X Run script for bot
-- Run script for server
+- Run script for web build
   ?
 Combine?
 - local main, enum param for what to make
   > enum: adventure, quest, hook, bbeg, bg, npc, party, addrole, listroles, removerole, listallinrole
+X Run script for test
+  - Actually make this dynamic or something instead of hardcoded mocks

 Major Tasks
+- Port all tasks from here and Trello into Github issues
 > Dice roller
   X Basic dice function for arbitrary dice sides
   - Dice query parser for + and - and varied dice